brunomous/rockets-react/packages/react-material-ui/src/modules/crud/README.md

 - `columns`: number of columns occupied by the input in a grid of 12 columns;
 - `size`: overall size of the input, small or medium;
 - `operator`: string that describes how much of the input value should match the data value;
-- `type`: the type of the filter input, one of text, autocomplete or select;
+- `type`: the type of the filter input, one of text, autocomplete, select, multiSelect, date and dateRange;
 - `options`: array of options displayed in the autocomplete or select inputs.

+### Filter types

+#### text

+Simple text field, filtering data based on a single string.

+#### autocomplete

+Select field with the ability to search the items listed based on a text field.

+### select

+Standard select field, filtering data based on a selected option.

+### multiSelect

+Another approach to the Select field, with the ability to select multiple items.

+### date

+Standard date picker, filtering data based on a timestamp value.

+### dateRange

+Another approach to the date picker, with the ability to select start and end date through a single field.

+## External search

 A callback can be passed to the module props if the current state of filters is needed after each input change.
 This callback is called `filterCallback` and is passed outside of the `tableProps`, as follows: